Learn how to open the built-in Keychain Access app on your Mac, manually add account passwords to it, and see them when needed.

-Suggestion: The Password Assistant gives you several suggestions immediately.
-Click the drop-down box to view and select one of the these if you like.
+- Suggestion: The Password Assistant gives you several suggestions immediately.
+Click the drop-down box to view and select one of these if you like.

-Quality and Tips: These are helpful areas that show you the strength for the Quality and Tips for the Type of password you want to create.
+- Quality and Tips: These are helpful areas that show you the strength of the Quality and Tips for the Type of password you want to create.

 Once you select a password using the Password Assistant, it will populate that field for the item.
 Click Add when you finish.